 How Seating Satisfies

-By Johan Berhin - Designer & Founder Bradley Quinn - Author, Journalist & Creative Director
+By Johan Berhin - Designer & Founder Bradley Quinn - Author & Journalist

 Passenger satisfaction is paramount in the fast-paced world of air travel.
 Designer Johan Berhin explains how seating areas play a key role, giving consumers a chance to relax, unwind and feel part of the surroundings.

 Faced with check-in delays, security hold-ups and struggling with overflowing hand luggage, today’s travellers start feeling jet-lagged even before they leave the airport.
 Although airline lounges are out of reach for most passengers, many of the basic comforts they provide can be made accessible to everyday travellers.
 However busy an airport may be, each terminal can make space for soothing environments that dampen ambient noise and provide comfortable seating.